 When considering applying for a Quality Label, an organisation must choose between a standard and an umbrella application.
 Standard applications are those that any organisation can submit, which they will do solely on the organisation's behalf.
 Umbrella applications are thought to help large organisations that have several entities or branches in one or several participating and/or partner countries.
 When these entities or branches are separate legal entities, but with which the applicant organisation has capital or legal links, the applicant may submit an umbrella application on behalf of these entities (see below for further details).
+Affiliated entities holding a Quality Label can apply for grants directly.

-If the applicant organisation and its Affiliated Entities are based in the same country, the application must be submitted to the National Agency of that same country.
+If the applicant organisation and its affiliated entities are based in the same country, the application must be submitted to the National Agency of that same country.
 If they are based in several countries, the application must be submitted to the Executive Agency.